 - Communication channels.
 While both B2B and B2C businesses rely on email for marketing, the B2C use other channels as well.
 Text messaging, push notifications and retargeting are just a few examples.
 The B2C marketing automation solution needs to handle these additional channels.

 - Data used.
 B2B consumers are businesses that have specific needs.
 Marketing data for this group would include approximate company size, industry, point of contact and specific needs.
 B2C consumers are individuals with specific tastes.
 Marketing data for this group includes age, gender, purchase history and frequently visited product categories.

 - Features needed.
 B2B companies need help with nurturing their leads through the sales cycle.
 They want features like lead scoring and integration with their CRM system.
 B2C companies want to retain the customers they get, so they want features like reputation management, retargeting and retention marketing.

 - Marketing focus.
 B2B marketing focuses building the one-on-one relationship.
 B2C is more about building the brand and building mass appeal.

 - Pricing.
 B2B automation is priced based on the number of contacts managed within the system.
 B2C automation is priced based on the volume of data.
 It is not uncommon for B2B automation to have only 100 contacts in the system while B2C has thousands.

 The differing approaches of B2B and B2C marketing lead to their different marketing automation solutions.
 Trying to substitute one strategy for the other is difficult, due to different features and pricing structures.
-If you need help finding the right solution for your business, call us here at Stevens-Tate.
+If you need help finding the right solution for your business, contact us at Stevens-Tate.